Understanding the Importance of pH in Cocoa Powder

 In the cocoa industry, quality is not defined by flavor and color alone.
-One technical factor that plays a critical role—but is often overlooked—is pH level.
-At EMPU, we consider pH an essential parameter in determining how cocoa powder performs across different applications, from bakery and confectionery to beverages and industrial formulations.
+In fact, one technical factor that plays a critical role—yet is often overlooked—is pH level.
+At EMPU, we consider pH an essential parameter because it directly influences how cocoa powder performs across different applications, including bakery, confectionery, beverages, and industrial formulations.

-The pH of cocoa powder directly affects taste, color, solubility, formulation behavior, and overall product consistency.
-Understanding these differences helps manufacturers and buyers choose the right cocoa powder for their specific needs.
+Moreover, the pH of cocoa powder affects taste, color, solubility, formulation behavior, and overall product consistency.
+Therefore, understanding pH differences helps manufacturers and buyers select the most suitable cocoa powder for their specific needs.

-What Is pH and Why Is It Important in Cocoa Powder?
+What Is pH and Why Does It Matter?

 pH is a measurement of acidity or alkalinity on a scale from 0 to 14.
-A pH below 7 is acidic, while a pH above 7 is alkaline.
+Generally, a pH below 7 is considered acidic, while a pH above 7 is alkaline.

-For this reason, EMPU always includes pH values in our Technical Data Sheets (TDS) and Certificates of Analysis (COA), ensuring transparency and reliability for our global customers.
+Because of this, EMPU always includes pH values in our Technical Data Sheets (TDS) and Certificates of Analysis (COA).
+As a result, our global customers benefit from full transparency and reliable product performance.

 - Typical pH: 5.0 – 6.0